Pasindu-Mihikalpa/VPRS-Java-Project/README.md

-# VPRS-Java-Project
+# Chalitha-Aluwihare-university-parking-system
-The Vehicle Parking Reservation System (VPRS) enables users to book parking slots in real-time, process secure payments, and manage overstaying penalties.
-Admins can monitor availability, configure pricing, and generate reports.
-The system supports web/mobile access with notifications for a seamless parking experience.
+A JavaFX-based desktop application for managing university parking.
+Users can view available slots, book parking, and set time durations.
+Built with IntelliJ IDEA, Scene Builder, and MongoDB for real-time data storage and a smooth, user-friendly parking experience.